Quasi-Deterministic Modeling of Sub-THz Band Access Channels in Street Canyon Environments: Post-Processing

+\item False Alarm (Removal): Conversely, if the component in $f_j$ fails this validation, either because its power is below the rescue margin or because the spatial angles do not match the candidate in $f_i$, the peak in $f_i$ is regarded as a noise artifact (false alarm).
+In this case, the individual threshold for $f_i$ is locally increased as $\zeta_{\ind,i}(\check{\tau}) \leftarrow \zeta_{\com,i} + \xi_\mathrm{FA}$ to remove this noise component. \end{enumerate}

+This bidirectional validation ensures that weak high-frequency components are preserved only when spatially supported by the lower frequency, while simultaneously preventing the higher-DR band from introducing spurious noise peaks.
+This strategy effectively mitigates bias favoring the band with a larger dynamic range (154~GHz), particularly when valid components at 300~GHz are significantly attenuated by interaction loss.
+By enforcing strict angle-domain consistency, the algorithm rescues these attenuated paths using $\xi_\mathrm{MD}$ only if they spatially align with the detection in the reference band; otherwise, the candidate is discarded to preclude false alarms.

-Fig.~\ref{fig:noise_filtering} shows an example of clustering ({\tt Rx19}), where all CIR samples are plotted along the delay axis, with the decision margin empirically set to $\xi = 1$~dB.
+Fig.~\ref{fig:noise_filtering} shows an example of clustering ({\tt Rx19}), where all CIR samples are plotted along the delay axis.
+The adaptation margins are set to $\xi_\mathrm{FA} = 1$~dB and $\xi_\mathrm{MD} = 4$~dB; the former was empirically optimized to balance noise suppression and signal retention, while the latter was determined based on the sensitivity analysis as the saturation point where the recovery of common paths stabilizes.
 The results demonstrate that multipath components are consistently detected across the two frequencies.
 It is noted that the resulting dynamic range (DR), defined as the difference between the peak power and the noise floor ($\hat{\sigma}_w^2$), ranges from approximately $20$ to $45$~dB, while the spurious-free dynamic range (SFDR), defined as the difference between the peak power and the threshold level, ranges from $10$ to $31$~dB in the LoS scenario.